zipreport/zipreport/docs/build_templates.rst

 CSS considerations
 ==================

-When using the zipreport electron-based processors (zipreport-cli, zipreport-server), be aware that the media type *print* will be used for PDF generation.
+When using zipreport-server, be aware that the media type *print* will be used for PDF generation.

 .. _js-signaling: